-TYPE AREA DESCRIPTION CLUSTER First Order Settlement Marble Hall This Growh point is the urban core and the None (Urban Core) centre of economic activity in the municipal area 2nd Order Settlements Leeuwfontein/Moganyaka This rural Node is strategically located close - (Rural Node) to Marble Hall Municipal Growth Point node Elandskraal It is surrounded by tourism hubs such as Flag- Regae (Van der Merweskraal); (Rural Node) Boshielo Dam and the Environmental Doornpoort; Mogalatsana; protection tourism areas Phetwane and Weltevrede (Ga- Mapuru).
-Rathoke/Zamenkomnst To serve in the rural residential needs of the Spitspunt; Kwamatabane (Rural Node) community in support of the General Farming (Malebitsa); Driefontein Zone Metsanangwana (Keerom); (GFZ) and the Crop Farming Zone (CFZ) and Mmakola (Doornlaagte) and also Tshikanosi (Leeukuil). to serve as service point for the rural Hinterland/lower order settlements.
-Ditholong The cluster is however far bigger and it is Arabie; Magatle A and B (Rural Node) estimated that the population will reach just (Makharankana) and Matseding over the 10,000 people by 2030, if a high (Tompi Seleka Agricultural growth scenario is used College); 3rd Order Settlements The Development Edge of node settlement, Mabitsi A and B; Ngwalemong A Mohlalaotwane/Vooruitsig includes an area of 1,081ha and currently and B; Mmotweng; Vaalbank; (Rural Node) accommodates about 3,900 persons or 990 Seriteng and Ga-Magatle. households.
+ТҮРЕ AREA DESCRIPTION CLUSTER First Order Settlement Marble Hall This Growh point is the urban core None (Urban Core) and the centre of economic activity in the municipal area 2nd Order Leeuwfontein/Moganyaka This rural Node is strategically - Settlements (Rural Node) located close to Marble Hall Municipal Growth Point node Elandskraal It is surrounded by tourism hubs such Regae (Van der (Rural Node) as Flag-Boshielo Dam and the Merweskraal); Environmental protection tourism Doornpoort; Mogalatsana; areas Phetwane and Weltevrede (Ga-Mapuru).

+Rathoke/Zamenkomnst (Rural Node) To serve in the rural residential needs of the community in support of the General Farming Zone (GFZ) and the Crop Farming Zone (CFZ) and also to serve as service point for the rural Hinterland/lower order settlements.
+Spitspunt; Kwamatabane (Malebitsa); Driefontein Metsanangwana (Keerom); Mmakola (Doornlaagte) and Tshikanosi (Leeukuil).
+Ditholong (Rural Node) The cluster is however far bigger and it is estimated that the population will reach just over the 10,000 people by 2030, if a high growth scenario is used Il (Makharankana) and y Matseding (Tompi Seleka 3rd Order Settlements Mohlalaotwane/Vooruitsig (Rural Node) The Development Edge of node settlement, includes an area of 1,081ha and currently accommodates about 3,900 persons or 990 households.
+Mabitsi A and B; Ngwalemong A and B; Mmotweng; Vaalbank; Seriteng and Ga-Magatle.